eflanili7881/AdobeRepackerAndInstallerScript/README.md

-# Adobe Repacker and Installer Script - Patched Binaries for ZIP-based RIBS Installers for macOS (for CS6 - CC 2015)
+# Adobe Repacker and Installer Script - Patched Binaries for ZIP and DMG-based RIBS Installers for macOS (for CS6 - CC 2015)
 A repo that contains patched binaries for installing unpacked Adobe RIBS assets.

 # CAUTION!